openspyrit/spyrit-examples/Debug_version_2/README.md

+This folder contains the scripts we used to test and validate version 2 of spyrit.

-Initial file for debugging the new version of the code _*.ipynb files are work in progress
+The `_*.ipynb` files are work in progress